A Third of the Way Into 2017, Our All-Astros MVP Ballot

 So the Astros have some relevant players with a good sporting chance at some hardware, a welcome return to award-relevance after a dry 2016, and a year removed from a 2015 in which Keuchel won the Cy Young and Correa was AL Rookie of the Year.
 (The one bright spot was Jose Altuve's AL batting title.)

 How do the Astros stack up in the "valuable" category within their own clubhouse?
-Quickly, here is what my Astros-only MVP ballot would look like exactly a third of the way through the season, with a one sentence synopsis of the value each guy has brought:
+Quickly, here is what my Astros-only MVP ballot would look like exactly a third of the way through the season, with a one-sentence synopsis of the value each guy has brought:

 10. WILL HARRIS (2.49 ERA, 0.97 WHIP, 10 Holds)